Dramatic Essence Makeup

 As is true of makeup in general, Dramatics pull off the heaviest mascara.

-You can adorn your upper and lower lashes until they become very thick and long—even spiky or clumpy.
+You can adorn your upper and lower lashes until they become thick and long—even spiky or clumpy.

 But you can also adjust for wearability: